Rice production in the Philippines: Production

 Rice is the most important food crop, and is a staple food in most of the country.
 It is especially produced in Luzon, the Western Visayas, Southern Mindanao, and Central Mindanao.

 In 2010, nearly 20.7 million metric tons of palay (pre-husked rice) were produced.
 In 2010, palay accounted for 21.86% percent of gross value added in agriculture and 2.37% of GNP.
 In 2017, the total paddy rice output met 93% of the country's annual requirement.
 The population consumed 11.7 million tonnes of rice.
 Historically, the per-hectare rice yields in the Philippines have generally been low in comparison with other Asian countries.

+In 2024, the Philippines produced 19.1 million metric tons (MMT) of palay, the lowest in the last four years, due in part to climate-related disasters.
+Production of bigas (milled rice) also declined to 12.4 MMT and is below the projected rice consumption of 15 MMT for 2025.

 Farmers

-There are an estimated estimated 2.4 million rice farmers in the Philippines as of 2020.
+There are an estimated 2.4 million rice farmers in the Philippines as of 2020.
 The average age of rice farmers is 56 years; 82% of rice farmers are men and 18% are women.
-Many Filipino farmers live in poverty due to a combination of factors, including economic policy, environmental, and land ownership issues.
+Many Filipino farmers live in poverty due to a combination of factors, including economic policy, environmental, land ownership issues, and government corruption.